Liberty Grove, Delta County, Texas

 Liberty Grove is a ghost town in Delta County, Texas, United States.
 The community was settled by 1854, the year its school opened.
 The farming community included the school and a cemetery as of 1936.
 In 1966, the community had about 25 residents.
 The community's cemetery was relocated in 1989, and the community was subsequently abandoned and flooded by Cooper Lake.
-A campsite in Cooper Lake State Park bears the community's name.
+A campsite in Cooper State Park bears the community's name.